emmyft/mozfest19/README.md

 # mozfest19
+Unfortunately the proposal is not accepted - thank you everyone for your contributions!

 This is a MozFest 2019 proposal ~~in progress~~ finalised.

 **THIS PROPOSAL HAS NOW BEEN SUBMITTED!
 THANK YOU ALL <3**